 - Comparison with other companies in the industry

 - Comparison with worldwide benchmarks regardless of the industry.

 - This perspective certainly leads to different evaluation dimensions and thus to different statements about the performance of the company.

-External Opportunity and Risk Analysis (OT)
+What is External Opportunity and Risk Analysis (OT)?

 External influencing factors should be given a lot of attention in the SWOT analysis because they are responsible for the success of a company.
-Developments on the market and in the environment of a company that has a certain positive potential are called opportunities.
+Developments in the market and in the environment of a company that has a certain positive potential are called opportunities.
 These include trends, socio-demographic changes, changing customer behavior, etc. Developments in the environment of a company that goes in a negative direction and poses a threat to the company’s success are considered risks.
 Examples of risks are; legal changes, new competitors, economic crises, etc.

-Helpful questions for the identification of opportunities and risks:
+Helpful questions for the identification of opportunities and risks.